oluwaseunolusanya/survey-form/README.md

 # Survey Form
-A survey form used to collect data from customers for Gustat, a Takeaway restaurant.
+A static web survey form used to collect data from customers for Gustat, a Takeaway restaurant.

 https://gustat-customer-feedback.netlify.app/